laminas/laminas-progressbar/docs/book/adapters.md

 Option name      | Type          | Description
 ---------------- | ------------- | -----------
 updateMethodName | `string`      | The JavaScript method which should be called on every update.
-Default value is `Zend\ProgressBar\Update`. finishMethodName | `null|string` | The JavaScript method which should be called when sending the finish status.
+Default value is `Laminas\ProgressBar\Update`. finishMethodName | `null|string` | The JavaScript method which should be called when sending the finish status.
 Default value is `NULL`, which means nothing is done.

 To use this adapter, first create a progressbar in your browser, either with